 Starting in 2016 our organisation has taken over the task to build infrastructure for local refugee accommodations in our HQ-city Augsburg.
 Residents were able to access the internet for a fraction of all other alternatives.
 We have connected almost 1.000 refugees across seven accommodations.
 The Digital Factory advances the funds to establish the infrastructure while some of our staff is engaged on a voluntary basis.

-Internet access opens up participation opportunities and during the pandemic was essential for refugee children to participate in remote lectures.
+Internet access opens up participation opportunities.
+During the pandemic it was essential for refugee children to participate in remote lectures.
 Additionally, we collect hardware to support students from elementary, secondary and vocational schools to secure education access for as many refugee children as possible.

-What all projects share: Open Source Software, Creative Commons licensed content, impact orientation, collaboration across sectors and borders and overall transparency.
+All projects share Open Source licensed source code, Creative Commons licensed content, impact orientation, collaboration across sectors and borders and overall transparency.

 Organisation and Shareholders

 The Integreat project preceded the foundation of our non-profit organisation by almost a full year.
 Integreat was not meant to become a social business, it was just an idea brought to life at a time where information would be able to help thousands of people in dire need of help.